akshat6749/JUgaadu/README.md

 # JUgaadu - A Hyperlocal Marketplace

-JUgaadu is a full-stack web application that creates a hyperlocal marketplace for users to buy and sell products.
-It connects local communities, allowing users to discover products from nearby sellers, engage in real-time chat for negotiations, and complete transactions securely.
+JUgaadu is a full-stack web application that creates a hyperlocal marketplace for JU students to buy and sell products.
+It connects our campus, allowing users to discover products from nearby sellers, engage in real-time chat for negotiations, and complete transactions securely.

 ## 🚀 Features